lubianat/tiokhin2020/notes_by_lubiana.md

 These are 2 conceptually different things.
 The end user might be interested in the implementation details, or just how to run the code.
+I  split the simulation into two files, `play_complexcomp.R` and `run_simulation_for_play_complexcomp.R` but I am making it into a package.

+#### Have complex code built into a small R package

 Ideally, I like the idea of small, personal R packages.
 That does not take THAT much effort and makes things way clearer and reproducible.
-I might turn the model into a package.

-For now, I will just split the simulation into two files, `play_complexcomp.R` and `run_simulation_for_play_complexcomp.R`.
+That is the easiest and best (often the same) way to do it properly.
+One of the things that I will do in the package is to "extract out" smaller parts of `play_complexcomp`

+This will make it way more reproducible, testable and reusable, I hope.

 ### Actual problems